The “Great Task” Youth Leadership Program

 - a foundation for leadership, a sense of community involvement and pride; and for one deserving group per year, the “Great Task” student leadership award!

-- The “Great Task” Youth Leadership Program has been postponed to 2021
+- The “Great Task” Youth Leadership Program will be offered in a limited capacity for 2021.

 - The “Great Task” Youth Leadership Program is one of the most popular programs offered by Gettysburg National Military Park.